HenrikJoreteg/moonboots/readme.md

 **moonboots.sourceCode(cb)** - returns acutal JS source code.
 Useful if you're using moonboots in dev, but want to put output file somewhere else, for example on a CDN as part of a build process.

 **moonboots.js()** - returns connect-compatible request handler that serves the JS file based on settings.
 If you use the `server` option, this will just be done for you.
 But you can also do it yourself using this method.
 `
+**moonboots.cssSource(cb)** - returns acutal CSS.
+Useful if you're using moonboots in dev, but want to put output file somewhere else, for example on a CDN as part of a build process.

+**moonboots.css()** - returns connect-compatible request handler that serves the CSS file based on settings.
+If you use the `server` option, this will just be done for you.
+But you can also do it yourself using this method.
+`